lunarjournal/emu8910/README.md

 Note: You can access the emulator's internal register file with `emu8910.register`.

-These registers need to be updated at the frequency of the ISR.
+These registers need to be updated at the frequency of the `ISR`.

 Files: